apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Congestion Control
 ==================

-.. ts:confvar:: CONFIG proxy.config.http.congestion_control.enabled INT 0
+.. ts:cv:: CONFIG proxy.config.http.congestion_control.enabled INT 0

    Enables (``1``) or disables (``0``) the Congestion Control option, which configures Traffic Server to stop forwarding HTTP requests to origin servers when they become congested.
 Traffic Server sends the client a message to retry the congested origin server later.
 Refer